Is your MS Access Database running slow from the last few days? Or does it taking a long time to get loaded or to perform any task?

 Tip #5: Make Adjustment In The Virtual Memory Settings

 Mostly it is seen that Windows make use of the default virtual memory for optimal performance.
-So, by making some adjustment setting in the virtual memory you can boost Access database speed and performance.
+So, by making some adjustment settings in the virtual memory you can boost Access database speed and performance.

 In such cases, you can make your Access database faster just by allotting a different drive for the virtual memory.

 You have also the option to specify some fixed space on the disk drive for the virtual memory.
 You can only allot 1.5 times of RAM space to the virtual memory.
-Suppose your RAM is of 1,024 megabytes then you will specify the virtual memory spice of 1,536 MB.
+Suppose your RAM is of 1,024 megabytes then you will specify the virtual memory space of 1,536 MB.